 Then, how can you recover data from the hard drive in this case?
 Actually, all you need is professional hard drive data recovery software. for example, iBoysoft Data Recovery.

 iBoysoft Data Recovery is a professional file recovery tool.
 It can recover photos, documents, emails, etc. when an external hard drive keeps disconnecting and the drive becomes corrupted.
 Moreover, this free data recovery software can recover data from formatted, inaccessible, corrupted, RAW, unreadable, unmountable external hard drives.
-With this useful program, hard drive data recovery and SD memory card data recovery, as well as USB flash drives and CF card recovery, etc. are possible for both Mac and Windows users.
+With this useful program, hard drive data recovery and SD card data recovery, as well as USB flash drives and CF card recovery, etc. are possible for both Mac and Windows users.

 Supported Windows operating system: Windows 10/8/7/Vista/XP and Windows Server 2019/2016/2012/2008/2003